JohnBerd/mui-template/src/README.md

 - Create new menu items in one line of code
 - Change global colors of the application
+- Easily add a search input within the Navbar
+- Easily make the navbar sticky

 Why do you need this template?
 - Front-end form checking for sign in and sign up is already implemented